refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 <br/>
 <br/>

-Data Provider must have the following methods:
+The typical data provider has following methods:

 ```ts
 import { DataProvider } from "@pankod/refine-core";